-We recommend disabling Safe Mode only if the host device has sufficient CPU capacity to operate without pops, clicks, and other audio artefacts.
+We recommend only enabling Quali-mode if the connected device has sufficient CPU to operate without pops, clicks, and other audio artefacts.

 The Clock Source drop down sets 500R8's current Clock Source.
 The Locked indicator displays the current status of the clock and will light Green when it is connected and synced or Red if dropouts are detected.